cape-io/redux-history-sync/README.md

 This module is not intended to work with `react-router` or `history`.

 So far the module is a result of a few hours of passionate programming.
 I'm giving it a 1.0 because it's used in production.
 But really it's alpha quality.
 I will give it full version bumps with breaking API changes.
+Also notice I haven't pushed the test directory yet! :-x

 ## Overall Principals